berkeley-scf/tutorial-unix-basics/index.md

 Resolving deltas: 100% (520/520), done.
 ```

-Now suppose that whoever controls the repository makes some changes to the materials in the repository and you want an updated copy of the repository on your computer.
-Simply `cd` (for "change directory") into any directory in the repository and run `git pull`.
+Now suppose that whoever controls the repository makes some changes to the materials in the repository online and you want an updated copy of the repository on your computer.
+Simply use `cd` to go into any directory in the repository materials on your computer and run `git pull`.

 ```bash
 $ cd stat243-fall-2020